jhu-dvrk/dvrk-readthedocs/docs/pages/configuration/calibration/Classic/ecm-brakes.rst

    You really need to perform this step.
 We have no sensor to detect if the brakes are released or not.
 This means that the system will assume the brakes are released and then apply motor current.
-This the arm might still be blocked by the brakes, the PID controllers can apply a fair amount of current and damage the motors.
+Even though the arm might still be blocked by the brakes, the PID controllers can apply a fair amount of current and damage the motors.